A guide to tropicalizations

 \proof Clearly, (a) and (b) are equivalent.
 Suppose that (a) holds.
-Then $\Sigma_0$ is a complete fan and hence the generic fibre $Y_{\Sigma_0}$ of $\Ycal_\Sigma$ is complete.
+Then $\Sigma_0$ is a complete fan and hence the generic fibre $Y_{\Sigma_0}$ of $\Ycal_\Sigma$ is complete (see \cite{Fu2}, \S 2.4).
 The special fibre of $\Ycal_\Sigma$ is the union of its finitely many irreducible components corresponding to the vertices $\omega_j$ of $\Sigma_1$ (see \ref{tropicalization and orbits}).
 Such an irreducible component is a toric variety with fan ${\rm LC}_\omega(\Sigma_1)$ generated by the local cones in $\omega_j$ (see Proposition \ref{special orbit closure}).
-Since $\Sigma_1$ satisfies (b), all these fans are also complete and hence the special fibre is proper over $\tilde{K}$ (see \cite{Fu2}, \S 2.4).
-This proves (c).
+Since $\Sigma_1$ satisfies (b), all these fans are also complete and hence the irreducible components are proper over $\tilde{K}$.
+Proposition \ref{purity of special fibre} shows that the special fibre is separated and of finite type over $\ktilde$.
+We conclude that $(\Ycal_\Sigma)_s$ is proper over $\ktilde$ by \cite{EGA IV}, Corollaire 5.4.5.
+This proves (a) $\Rightarrow$ (c).